rebcabin/tangledown/README.md

 ## Tangledown Tangles Itself?

-Tangledown uses two kinds of regular expressions (regexes) for matching tags in a Markdown file:
+Tangledown has two kinds of regular expressions (regexes) for matching tags in a Markdown file:

 - regexes for `noweb` and `tangle` tags that appear on lines by themselves, left-justified